TheDuckman/demo-weather-app/README.md

 ## 🛠️ Tech

 The app was built using Vue.js version 3 (and using the composition API).
-Other technologies that were used are listed here:
+Other technologies/libraries that were used are listed here:

 - Pinia (store)
 - Axios (HTTP requests)
 - Bootstrap (layout)
+- LoDash (misc)
 - TypeScript (typing)

 ## 🔗 Links